 Multi-touch attribution distributes the credit for a conversion across multiple touchpoints along the customer journey.
 Anyone linking attribution to Customer Lifetime Value optimises long-term customer value instead of the next click.
 The difference to last-click is not just the weighting — it is the ambition to see the journey as a whole.
 That requires a connected data foundation: every touchpoint must be attributable to the same user, and in 2026 that means a first-party ID instead of a third-party cookie.

-43 % of US marketers already use proprietary first-party identifiers (eMarketer), and 87 % consider first-party data critical — but only 68 % actually collect channel engagement data (eMarketer/Porch Group Media).
-The gap is enormous: many companies know they need first-party data but have no operational pipeline to collect, link and activate it across channels.
+43 % of US marketers already use proprietary first-party identifiers (eMarketer), and 65 % of companies plan to lean more heavily on first-party data to offset lost insights from cookie deprecation and declining consent (Deloitte).
+The gap between intent and execution is enormous: many companies know they need first-party data but have no operational pipeline to collect, link and activate it across channels.
 That pipeline is exactly the foundation for any robust MTA.
 If you want to build a unified customer view, see our guide on the Customer Data Platform.

 - Unified user ID across all touchpoints — ideally hashed from email or login